HeatmapR is a lightweight R package that uses base

 The values of every cells within the constructed heatmap can be

-displayed by setting cell_text = TRUE
+displayed by setting cell_text = TRUE.
+By default, numeric

 values are rounded to two decimal places but this can be changed through

-argument.
+the round argument.
 The text displayed in each cell can

-easily be customised using the cell_text_size
+easily be customised using the cell_text_size,

-and
+cell_text_font, cell_text_col and

-cell_text_col_alpha
+cell_text_col_alpha arguments.

 heat_map(